mongodb/specifications/source/connections-survive-step-down/tests/README.rst

 ===========================================

-These tests can be used to verify a driver's compliance with server discovery and monitoring requirements with respect to handling "not master" and "node is shutting down" error responses from the server.
+These tests can be used to verify a driver's compliance with server discovery and monitoring requirements with respect to handling "not primary" and "node is shutting down" error responses from the server.

 .. contents::